-We have had an extensive informal review of our major/minor over the May 2018 to May 2019 period.
+We have had an extensive informal review of our major/minor over the May 2018 to Dec 2019 period.
 This included multiple sessions on long-term goals and how to best accomplish those goals.
-It also included a dedicated seminar on the new four-credit Principles course.
-We expect to have another session late this fall with initial feedback on the fall semester version of the new Principles course.
+It also included two dedicated seminars on the new four-credit Principles course.
+It also included four dedicated sessions for each of our other required courses where course goals and content could be discussed and reviewed, with faculty from other courses, particularly Principles courses invited so that changes in one course would be appropriately understood by those teaching follow-on courses.